allenf3/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 1. How to connect to the 2 APIs I will need to use (Melissa for address normalization and Bing Maps for routing data)
 2. How to solve traveling salesman type problems
-3. How to use Azure Key vault to secure the connection string for the user database and the NoSQL database
+3. How to use environment variables in Azure to secure the connection string for the user database and the NoSQL database
 4. How to use NoSql data stores
 5. How to use Blazor
 6. Tree data structures?